cloudflare/webcm/SPECS.md

 ### Server functionality

-External Components provides a couple of methods that allow a tool to introduce server-side functionality:
+Managed Components provides a couple of methods that allow a tool to introduce server-side functionality:

 #### `proxy`